fasdjkherig/discord-clone/README.md

 ### Setup Prisma

-Add MySQL Database (I used Neon -you can use any alternative-)
+Add MySQL Database I used Neon (you can use any alternative)

 ```shell
 npx prisma generate